Phuket Land Conversion for Property Buyers: What You Need to Know

 -

-Confirm the zoning and building allowances
+Check zoning and building allowances before purchase

 Social Contact